StuChapman/IFD-MS-Project-Online-Learning/README.md

 This section comprises of:
 * test-intro.html - to launch the test and remind the user of the pass mark.
 * question-one.html - a multi-choice question on the georgaphical origins of Waste and Value.
-* question-two.html - a multi-choice question on the Japanese term for Waste.
+* question-two.html - an interactive puzzle on the Japanese term for Waste.
-* question-three.html - an interactive puzzle referring to the Marc Onetto video.
+* question-three.html - a multi-choice question referring to the Marc Onetto video.
 * question-four.html - a multi-option question on non value add.
-* question-five.html -
+* question-five.html - an interactive puzzle for the user to move activoities into boxes of: Value or Waste.
-* question-six.html
+* question-six.html - an interactive puzzle on the definition of Value.
-* question-seven.html
+* question-seven.html - a multi-option question on non value add.
 * question-eight.html - a question where the user needs to deduce the acronym for the 8 Wastes.
-* question-nine.html - an interactive puzzle for the user to move actions to boxes of: Value and Waste.
+* question-nine.html - an interactive puzzle for the user to re-order definitions of the 8 Wastes.
 * question-ten.html - a multi-option question on waste identification.
-* test-summary.html
+* test-summary.html - the user's final score, which questions the got right/wrong, and thr ability to print a pass certificate pr retake the test.
+* test-certificate - an A4 sized view that can be printed; showing the user's name and score.

 I made a decision to have a seperate html file for each question, rather than a single file with the questions populated via Javascript.